Journal of Experimental Biology Symposium 2020

 The symposium is open to invited speakers and delegates only.
 However, all presentations will be published as a special issue of Journal of Experimental Biology in early 2021.

-The Symposium will be held in the Hotel Eiger in the charming Swiss village of Mürren, which is easily accessible by train from international airports at Bern and Zürich.
+The Symposium will be held in the Hotel Eiger in the charming Swiss village of Mürren, which is easily accessible by train from international airports at Zürich, Bern, Basel and Geneva.
 As the highest altitude ski resort in the Bernese Oberland, car-free Mürren is perched on a high terrace facing the famous Eiger, Mönch and Jungfrau mountains.

 Hotel Eiger Mürren

 Mürren is 154 km/96 miles from Zürich.
 Travel time from Zürich airport is approximately 2.5 hours by car and 3.5 hours by train.
 The resort is 231 km/144 miles from Geneva and 72 km/45 miles from Bern.

 Mürren is located in the Bernese Oberland.
 It is a car-free mountain resort on a rock ledge at 1650 m altitude, reachable either via Lauterbrunnen (cable car + tram) or via Stechelberg (two cable cars).